 In 2009 Tatsuhisa returned to the music industry with a new image, more adult and completely different from before.

-Not only he returned as musician, separating his seiyuu work from the music he plays, but he had switched labels to work with GloryHeaven until 2012, but later on he ended up returned to Lantis.
+Not only he returned as a musician, separating his seiyuu work from the music he plays, but he had switched labels to work with GloryHeaven until 2012, but later on, he ended up returning to Lantis.

 This time he came as the vocalist of a band named OLDCODEX.